gabrieldemian/autogen-rs/README.md

 Custom agents can be done by creating a custom struct that implements the `Agent` and `AssistantAgent` trait.
 Aditionaly, it is possible to reuse the builder trait `Builder` to build this custom agent.

-The `AssistantAgent` handles logic that is specific to assistants, in this case, it requires the function `request_reply` to be implemented.
+The `AssistantAgent` handles logic that is specific to assistants, in this case, it requires the function `register_reply` to be implemented.

 The `Agent` handles logic for all agents, the `run` function and some constants strings, like model, description, system message, etc.

-Custom replies can be done by calling `register_repply`.

 ### Advantages
 - Flexible custom agents, with their own data structures, and custom functions to handle messages.